-The City of Nanaimo is administered by Mayor Bill McKay and eight Council members.
-Municipal elections are held every four years, with the next election to be held in November 2018.
-City departments include Engineering, Public Works, Development Services, Finance, Community Safety, Parks Recreation and Culture and Administration.
-For additional information on City Hall, please visit http://www.nanaimo.ca/ or call (250) 754-4251.
+The City of Nanaimo is administered by Mayor Leonard Krog and eight Council members.
+Municipal elections are held every four years, with the next election to be held in October 2018.
+City departments include Engineering & Public Works, Corporate Services, Legislative Services, Community Development Services, Parks & Recreation, and Fire Rescue.

 Policing services are provided by the Royal Canadian Mounted Police (R.C.M.P.).
 There are approximately 186 R.C.M.P. officers serving the Nanaimo area of which 142 positions are funded by the City of Nanaimo.

 Fire protection is provided by the City of Nanaimo Fire Department from five fire stations located around the city.
 There are 81 full-time firefighters and 37 paid on-call firefighters.

 Nanaimo boasts over 200 parks, 63 playgrounds, 3 pools, 4 indoor ice rinks, 3 golf courses and numerous beaches and picnic areas.
 Residents can enjoy a leisurely stroll along the waterfront sea wall, or a vigorous hike up Mount Benson.
 The City’s Parks, and Recreation Department provides a comprehensive year-round program of activities for residents of all ages and interests.